Whatsapp Icon

 Emotional Healing and Support

 The emotional recovery after a lumpectomy can be a rollercoaster.
-It's natural to experience a wide range of emotions, from relief after the removal of the tumor to anxiety about the future.
-Seeking support from friends, family, or professional counselors can be incredibly beneficial.
+It's natural to experience a wide range of emotions, from relief after the removal of the tumour to anxiety about the future.
+Seeking support from friends, family, or professional counsellors can be incredibly beneficial.
 Joining support groups, where you can share experiences and feelings with others who have gone through similar situations, can also aid in emotional healing.

 Rehabilitation Exercises